trajis-tech/local-subtitle-translator/README.md

+Trajis SmartSRT (Portable, Offline Models)

-SmartSRT builds an English, language-neutral translation brief first (with audio/visual/context assistance), then generates the final subtitles and enforces a glossary at the output—so you get more consistent, controllable results than one-shot translation.
+Trajis SmartSRT runs a local subtitle translation pipeline using llama-cpp-python.
+It is designed to be portable: all dependencies live inside this folder.
+It first builds an English, language-neutral translation brief (optionally assisted by audio/visual/context signals), then generates the final subtitles and enforces a glossary at the output—delivering more consistent, controllable results than one-shot translation.

 | Aspect                                          | Typical online translators (Google/DeepL-like) | Typical subtitle translators (single-pass / batch tools) | **Trajis SmartSRT**                                                                                                                  |
 | ----------------------------------------------- | ---------------------------------------------- | -------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------ |